Chapter 3 Markov Decision Processes and Dynamic Programming

 3.1 Introduction

-Markov Decision Processes (MDPs) constitute a formal framework for modeling sequential decision-making under uncertainty.
-Widely applied in operations research, control theory, economics, and artificial intelligence, MDPs encapsulate the dynamics of environments where outcomes are partly stochastic and partly under an agent’s control.
-At their core, MDPs unify probabilistic transitions, state-contingent rewards, and long-term optimization goals.
-This post explores MDPs from a computational standpoint, emphasizing Dynamic Programming (DP) methods—particularly Value Iteration—for solving them when the model is fully known.
-We proceed by defining the mathematical components of MDPs, implementing them in R, and illustrating policy derivation using value iteration.
-A comparative summary of key aspects of DP methods concludes the post.
+Markov Decision Processes (MDPs) provide a mathematical framework for modeling sequential decision-making under uncertainty.
+Applied across operations research, control theory, economics, and artificial intelligence, MDPs capture environments where outcomes depend on both stochastic transitions and agent actions.
+This post explores MDPs from a computational perspective, emphasizing Dynamic Programming (DP) methods—particularly Value Iteration—for solving them when the model is fully known.
+We define the mathematical components of MDPs, implement them in R, and demonstrate policy derivation using value iteration.

-- $[0,1]$: the discount factor, representing the agent’s preference for immediate versus delayed rewards.
+- \(\gamma \in [0,1]\): the discount factor, representing preference for immediate versus delayed rewards

 \[ V^\pi(s) = \mathbb{E}_\pi \left[ \sum_{t=0}^{\infty} \gamma^t R(S_t, A_t, S_{t+1}) \,\bigg|\, S_0 = s \right] \]